swarzesherz/advancedSearch/README.md

     * opPlaceholder - string to description of select
     * listSingle - choose only one option when set: true
     * listPlaceholder - string to description of select
+    * allowNull - set true if allow null in list

 ### Conditions